erwanlem/grimble-tiling-wm/README.md

-# GTile
+# Grimble: Gnome Tiling Window Manager

 *This extension is still in development, bug reports and new feature enhancements/suggestions are welcome.*

 You like GNOME?
 You like Tiling Window Managers?
-You can now have the best of both worlds with **GTILE**, the GNOME tiling window manager extension.
+You can now have the best of both worlds with **Grimble**, the GNOME tiling window manager extension.

 This extension provides the following features:
 - Create new tile